Atari video game burial: Curation and auction

-Of the recovered materials, a fraction has been given to the New Mexico Museum of Space History for display, and another 100 to the documentary producers Lightbox and Fuel Entertainment.
+Of the recovered materials, a fraction was given to the New Mexico Museum of Space History to be displayed and curated for sale.
+Another 100 artefacts were given to the documentary producers Lightbox and Fuel Entertainment.
 The Centre for Computing History in Cambridge, England also received some artifacts from the desert, which are on permanent display in the museum gallery.
-Galea believes the remaining cartridges can be sold by the city of Alamogordo through the Museum of Space History.
+Galea believed the remaining cartridges can be sold by the city of Alamogordo through the Museum of Space History.
 She hopes that the sale of these games can help fund recognition of the burial site as a tourist attraction in the future.
-The City of Alamogordo approved the auction of the games in September 2014, to be sold through eBay and the Alamogordo Council website.
+The City of Alamogordo approved the auction of the games in September 2014, sold through eBay and the Alamogordo Council website.
 As of April 2025, over $107,000 has been raised through the sales of about 880 unearthed cartridges, with one E.T. copy selling for more than $1,500.
-About 300 cartridges remain to be sold at a later date given the historical value of the cartridges.
+These funds were used to support the city's public works and the Tularosa Basin Museum of History.

 One of the E.T. cartridges that had been dug up was taken by the Smithsonian Institution for its records, calling the cartridge both representative of the burial site but also in terms of video games, how the cartridge represents "the ongoing challenge of making a good film to a video game adaptation, the decline of Atari, the end of an era for video game manufacturing, and the video game cartridge life cycle".